Long term maintenance requirements for best product experience.

 - Although the services start automatcially and no user intervention is required for day-to-day operation, it is recommended to install the system with a keyboard mouse and monitor.

-- For the purpose of system maintenance and troubleshooting in the event of component failure, a keyboard mouse and monitor will be required.
+- For the purpose of system maintenance, configuration, and troubleshooting in the event of component failure, a keyboard mouse and monitor will be required.

 - Make sure the network infrastucture has enough throughput for total camera bandwidth + ControlPoint client connections